LanceMa03/Social-Media-Blocker/README.md

 Disclaimer: This was made in less than a hour, so it's not the best :)

+This currently supports: Twitter, Instagram, Facebook, Reddit, TikTok, and YouTube

 ## To Run/ Initial SetUp:

 1, Download the file and open Chrome